 Pension plan State contributions are determined based on an actuarially determined contributions.
-Actual employer contributions for pension plan benefits was \$0 for fiscal year 2018.
+Actual employer contributions for pension plan benefits were \$0.0 million for fiscal year 2020.

-Public Act 64 of 2012 began prefunding State contributions for prefunding costs for other postemployment benefits (OPEB) in fiscal year 2012.
 OPEB plan State contributions are determined based on an actuarially determined contributions.
-Actual employer contributions for OPEB was \$4.7 million for fiscal year 2018.
+Actual employer contributions for OPEB were \$4.1 million for fiscal year 2020.